 100 grams bio raw unsalted almonds, crushed

 Start by preparing your ingredients.
 Take the yogurt and the eggs out of the fridge.
 Grate the zest from the lemons and set aside.
 Crush the almonds in their bag with something heavy if you do not have a mortar (who does?)
-Have the rest of tools and add ons on the counter.
+Have the rest of tools and ingredients on the counter.

 Whisk the eggs in the bowl with the fork until mixed.
 Add yogurt and stir.
 Next comes the oil, honey, vanilla, lemon zest.